Referendum aims to solve Spring Valley Fire Department’s financial woes

 The Spring Valley Fire Department has always been there for the citizens of its city.
 Through times both good and bad, its firefighters have been ready to put their lives on the line whenever they were needed.

-Now it is hoping those citizens will be there for them and realize that – by helping it with an upcoming referendum question – citizens are helping themselves.
+Now, it is hoping those citizens will be there for them and realize that, by helping the department with an upcoming referendum question, they are helping themselves.

 The question on the Nov.
 5 ballot will ask voters to decide on the “formation of a fire protection district to be known as the Spring Valley Fire Protection District.”